You are here:

 If pain and stiffness persist, see a doctor.

-- improving the results of surgery to repair shoulder dislocation damage
+- Improving the results of surgery to repair shoulder injuries.

-- better understanding the factors that lead to the progression of rotator cuff tears and using new materials and techniques to manage rotator cuff tears clinically
+- Better understanding the factors that lead to the progression of rotator cuff tears and using new materials and techniques to diagnose and manage rotator cuff tears clinically.

 National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS)